Little Khural

-The Little Khural (Note: Бага Хурал, /mn/) or State Little Khural (Note: Улсын Бага Хурал, /mn/) was the presidium of the Mongolian People's Republic from 1924 until 1951 and then the standing legislature from 1990 to 1992.
-After the adoption of a new constitution and elections for the unicameral State Great Khural, the Little Khural was dissolved in July 1992.
+The Little Khural (Note: Бага Хурал, /mn/) or the State Little Khural (Note: Улсын Бага Хурал, /mn/) was the supreme state organ of power between sessions of the Great Khural in the Mongolian People's Republic from 1924 until 1951 and then the standing legislature from 1990 to 1992.
+The Little Khural was created in May 1990, following a directive by the People's Great Khural during Mongolia's 1990 Democratic Revolution.
+Its members were appointed in September 1990 by the Great Khural after the country's first-ever multi-party elections in July 1990.

+After the adoption of the 1992 Constitution of Mongolia and subsequent elections for the first State Great Khural, the Little Khural was dissolved and succeeded by the State Great Khural on 28 June 1992.

 History

 1924–1950

-After the ratification of the 1924 Constitution and the establishment of the Mongolian People's Republic, the Little Khural was established, consisting of five members elected by the lower Great Khural.
-The chairman of the Little Khural was in effect the head of state, and the Little Khural elected the prime minister.
+After the ratification of the 1924 Constitution and the establishment of the Mongolian People's Republic, the Little Khural was established, consisting of thirty members elected from the lower Great Khural.
+The Presidium of the Little Khural, a standing organ originally consisting of five members, was also established.
+The chairman of the presidium was in effect the head of state, and the Little Khural elected the prime minister.

 The first session of the Little Khural began on 29 November 1924.
 It originally met two to three times a year, but in the 1930s, during the Stalinist repressions in Mongolia, this rate dwindled to once every two or three years.
 After 1937, it had only three members.
 Towards the end of World War II, in solidarity with the Soviet Union, the Little Khural declared war against the Empire of Japan on 10 August 1945.
 The Little Khural held its 32nd and last session in February 1950.
-In 1951, Mongolia amended its constitution and abolished the Little Khural.
+In 1951, Mongolia amended its constitution and abolished the Little Khural in favor of the unicameral People's Great Khural.

 1990–1992

-During the Revolution of 1990, the 1960 Constitution was amended to create a standing legislative body out of the existing People's Great Khural.
-This new Little Khural was to consist of 50 representatives selected by the Great Khural.
-Three-quarters of these members had to be chosen from among the members of the Great Khural.
-The seats in the Little Khural were apportioned amongst those parties participating in the elections by proportional representation.
-One seat equaled 5% of the vote.
+During the 1990 Democratic Revolution, the 1960 Constitution was amended in May 1990 to end one-party rule. a standing legislative body from the existing People's Great Khural.
+This new State Little Khural was to consist of 50 representatives selected by the Great Khural.
+Three-quarters of these members had to be chosen from among the 430 members of the Great Khural.
+The seats in the Little Khural were apportioned among the parties that participated in the 1990 legislative elections, the first multi-party elections to be held in Mongolia.
+One seat equaled 5% of the total party vote.

-The State Little Khural met twice annually in 75-day sessions.
-The chairman of the Little Khural was Radnaasümbereliin Gonchigdorj (MSDP), who was also ex officio vice president; a vice chairman, Kinayatyn Zardyhan (MPRP); and a secretary, Byaraagiyn Chimid (MPRP).
-It held its first session on September 1990 and was abolished in July 1992 by the adoption of a new constitution, which created a unicameral legislature called the State Great Khural.